aminueza/terraform-provider-minio/README.md

 ## Building and Installing

-Prebuilt versions of this provider are available for MacOS and Linux on the [releases page](https://github.com/aminueza/terraform-provider-minio/releases/latest).
+Prebuilt versions of this provider are available on the [releases page](https://github.com/aminueza/terraform-provider-minio/releases/latest).

 But if you need to build it yourself, just download this repository, [install](https://taskfile.dev/#/installation) [Task](https://taskfile.dev/):